What’s in this article

 A credit score of a Malaysian citizen can be checked in two systems which are:

-A CCRIS report portrays information regarding outstanding payments, special attention accounts as well as a loan application status made by a Malaysian.
-On the other hand, a CTOS report provide information on legal matters such as bankruptcy status, legal actions, and case status.
-It also portrays a Malaysian involvement in businesses and corporations.
+A CCRIS report presents information regarding outstanding payments, special attention accounts, and the status of a loan application by a Malaysian.
+Conversely, a CTOS report provides information on legal matters such as bankruptcy status, legal actions, and case status, as well as detailing Malaysian involvement in businesses and corporations.
 If a Malaysian CCRIS and CTOS report is clean, a corporate bank account opening will be smooth and might only take around 1 to 2 weeks to open.

 Foreigner KYF Checks for Bank Account Opening in Malaysia

-However, the same cannot be said to a foreigner.
-Bankers normally tap into their international database to ensure the foreign clients have a clean background.
+However, the same cannot be to a foreigner.
+Bankers normally tap into their international database to ensure that foreign clients have a clean background.
 Aside from that, there are some nationalities where Malaysia bank policy does not allow to open a bank account.
 Some of them are:

 The term “Specified Person” and “Restricted Currency” refers to the countries sanctioned as involved with political unrest or civil war or high-risk countries.

-However, if your country is not listed as a high-risk country by the central bank of Malaysia (BNM), the procedure should be more straightforward after the bankers ensure your background check is clear and the business plan is encouraging.
+However, if your country is not in the list of high-risk country by the central bank of Malaysia (BNM), the procedure should be more straightforward after the bankers ensure your background check is clear and the business plan is encouraging.

 Documents needed to Open a Corporate Bank Account in Malaysia

-Once the Company is successfully incorporated, the Company Secretary should furnish you the documents below:
+Once the Company is successfully incorporated, the Company Secretary should furnish you with the documents below:

-• Section 15 – Notice of Registration [Certificate issued by SSM to confirm the Company is successfully incorporated]
+- Section 15 – Notice of Registration [Certificate by SSM to confirm the Company is successfully under the incorporporation]

 These documents are crucial for the banker to initiate a bank account opening in Malaysia.
-Other supporting required to open a corporate bank in Malaysia are:
+Other support required to open a corporate bank in Malaysia are:

-The resolution to open bank account will be prepared by the banker and once signed, the appointed Company Secretary will be required to sign off the document and certified true copy as well.
+The resolution to open a bank account will be prepared by the banker and once signed, the appointed Company Secretary will be required to sign off the document and certify a true copy as well.

 Timeline of a Corporate Bank Opening in Malaysia

 The estimated timeline given by most banks to successfully open a corporate bank account in Malaysia is normally between 2 to 3 weeks.
-However, if further investigations are needed, a longer time might be required.
+However, if further investigations are needed, a longer time might take.

-For instance, some banks such as HSBC will not accept a Company who has corporate shareholder.
+For instance, some banks such as HSBC will not accept a Company that has corporate shareholders.
 This is because the process of KYC is more complex, and the risk is high.
-This will also drag the estimated timeline to open a corporate bank account to around 2 months due to compilation of documents relating to corporate shareholder.
+This will also drag the estimated timeline to open a corporate bank account to around 2 months due to the compilation of documents relating to corporate shareholders.

-For those who are not physically present in Malaysia, Paul Hype Page & Co. banker contacts will normally reach out to the client via online communication such as Skype meeting, Zoom meeting or Google meet in order to initiate their e-KYC process.
+For those who are not physically present in Malaysia, Paul Hype Page & Co. banker contacts will normally reach out to the client via online communication such as Skype meetings, Zoom meetings or Google Meet in order to initiate their e-KYC process.

-Once that is done and all background check are clear, the longest they might require to open a corporate bank account might be 3 weeks.
+Once that all is ready and all background checks are clear, the longest they might require to open a corporate bank account might be 3 weeks.
 It depends on the e-KYC progress between the banker and the client.

-Reasons why corporate bank account opening in Malaysia is not successful for foreign owned Company
+Reasons why corporate bank account opening in Malaysia is not successful for foreign-owner Companies

-Even though the bank account opening in Malaysia are slightly easy compared to Singapore, it does not mean all bank account opening will be successful.
-Some of the reasons why the bank account is not able to be opened are:
+Even the bank account openings in Malaysia are slightly easier compared to Singapore, it does not mean all bank account openings will be successful.
+Some of the reasons why the bank account is not able to open are:

 Stakeholder Background is Not Clean

-A passport/ID is needed for the banker to do a background check.
-If the stakeholder is deemed as from FATF country risk, political exposed person (PEP) or special interest person (SIP), then there might be a chance where bank account will not be successful.
+A passport/ID is a must-have for the banker to do a background check.
+If the stakeholder is deemed as from FATF country risk, politically exposed person (PEP) or special interest person (SIP), then there might be a chance where bank account will not be successful.

 Business Plan is Not Convincing